 There is a bit of conflict of opinions as to which scan is the best.
 Both ultrasound approaches are used to image the uterus and the ovaries for any abnormality.
 They both give useful information that can be combined for the best diagnostic outcome.
 Sometimes the transabdominal image quality is so good that there is absolutely no need to invade your privacy.
-In our ultrasound clinic we use them as complimentary to each other.
+In our ultrasound clinic, we use them as complementary to each other.

 The Urinary Tract Ultrasound Scan